sparkflows/writing-new-node/README.md

 # Overview

 Sparkflows allows you to write your own Node/Operators in Spark/Java/Scala and plug them into Sparkflows.
-They appear within the Sparkflows library and users can easily use them.
+They appear within the Sparkflows Workflow Editor and users can easily use them.

 This repository contains a few sample Nodes based on which new nodes can be created.
 The jar file of the code can be placed in Sparkflows, workflows built and executed as a Spark Job.